leslieluyu/GenAIExamples/ChatQnA/kubernetes/manifests/README_FORDEMO.md

 - As you scale the deployment, the pods will be evenly distributed across the nodes (1, 2, 3, and 4)
 - There are 8 Gaudi cards in each node. each tgi instance will consume one Gaudi card
 - there will be 32 tgi-gaudi, 4 tei-embedding, 4 chaqna-xeon-backend-server distributed evenly on 4 nodes
-- scale tgi —  `k scale deploy tgi-gaudi-service-deploy --replicas=32`
+- scale tgi —  `kubectl scale deploy tgi-gaudi-service-deploy --replicas=32`
-- scale tei —  `k scale deploy tei-embedding-service-deploy --replicas=4`
+- scale tei —  `kubectl scale deploy tei-embedding-service-deploy --replicas=4`
-- scale backend — `k scale deploy chaqna-xeon-backend-server-deploy --replicas=4`
+- scale backend — `kubectl scale deploy chaqna-xeon-backend-server-deploy --replicas=4`

 ## verify